carpentries/instructor-training/learners/checkout.md

 Alternatively, you can find links to the GitHub repositories for each lesson next to the links to the lessons sites on the websites listing [Data Carpentry](https://datacarpentry.org/lessons/), [Library Carpentry](https://librarycarpentry.org/lessons/), or [Software Carpentry](https://software-carpentry.org/lessons/) lessons:

 ![](fig/Instructor_Training_Repo_0.png){alt='Screen shot of Sofware Carpentries Lessons list in a browser with Links to Lessons Repositories circled' width="800px" }

+You can also contribute to one of the many lessons in [Carpentries Incubator](https://github.com/carpentries-incubator).

 The browser view of the GitHub repository for this workshop looks like this: